 Topics interested in supervising

-Employment support, Welfare-to-work, Active Labour Market Policies, Local anti-poverty initiatives, UK social security (design and implementation), UK third sector, UK policy-making (poverty, welfare state), Scottish policy-making, Policy implementation (eg street-level bureaucracy).
+Unemployment and poverty (UK), low-income work, employment support, Welfare-to-work, Active Labour Market Policies, Local anti-poverty initiatives, UK social security (design and implementation), UK third sector, UK policy-making (poverty, welfare state), Scottish policy-making, Policy implementation (eg street-level bureaucracy in welfare services).

 Knowledge Exchange and Impact